devExcale/acsai-obsidian/Data Management and Analysis/Unit 1/Relational Algebra.md

 | Bianchi | C4  |
 | Verdi   | C5  |

+> [!warning] Duplicates
-*Note* that there aren't duplicates in the resulting table, because it is actually a set.
+> Note how there aren't duplicates in the resulting table, because every table is actually a set of tuples.

 ## Selection